 I was carrying the weight of the world on my shoulders.
 And I think it broke them.

-I know that many of my readers love my Mama Verses scripture lists, so it made sense to put one together on stress.
+I know that many of my readers love my Mama Verses scripture lists, so it made sense to put one together some Bible verses about stress.
+Be sure to sign up so you can print them!

 While the Bible doesn’t talk about “stress” explicitly, do you know what it does talk about?
 Suffering.
 Stress is our biological response to the things we care about that happen in our lives.
 In other words, stress is our natural response to suffering.

-Keep that in mind with the following verses:
+Keep that in mind with the following Bible verses about stress, i.e. suffering:

 Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.